CarlesBou/mlpxai/README.md

 ## Licenses
-This work is dual-licensed under Creative Commons Zero v1.0 Universal (or any later version) license for our contribution and correspondig licenses coming from LIME, SHAP, and FCP authors.
+This work is licensed under Creative Commons Zero v1.0 Universal (or any later version) license.